-The Shire is committed to ensuring that no detrimental action, including workplace reprisals by managers or other employees, occurs because of a person making a disclosure.
+The Shire is committed to ensuring that no detrimental action, including workplace reprisals by managers or other employees, occurs as a result of a person making a disclosure.
 If any of the above does occur, the discloser can request that the Shire take action to protect them.

-The PID Act also provides that the discloser may lose the protections provided in (s.
-13) in some circumstances, including where they on-disclose information or fail, without reasonable excuse, to assist any person investigating the matters of the disclosure.
+The PID Act also provides that the discloser may lose the protections provided in s.
+13 in some circumstances, including where they on-disclose information or fail, without reasonable excuse, to assist any person investigating the matters of the disclosure.

-6.7 Notification requirements.
+6.7 Notification requirements